- Inspired by the Norfolk Broads to future-proof our environment

 I would love to be known as someone who cares about conservation.
 Someone who helps people understand our problems and educates them to make a real difference to environments all over the world.

-I'm early into my first year, but we've already had lots of laboratory work and been on two field trips.
+Early in my first year, I'd already had lots of laboratory work and been on two field trips.

 3. What is a fear you’d like to conquer?